mh182/comprehensive-rust/src/index.md

 ## Credits

-This script is **[forked](https://codeberg.org/mo8it/comprehensive-rust) from the original [Comprehensive Rust](https://google.github.io/comprehensive-rust/) course** which is developed by the Android team at Google.
+This script is **[forked](https://github.com/mh182/comprehensive-rust.git)** from [Comprehensive Rust by mo8it](https://codeberg.org/mo8it/comprehensive-rust), an adaption of the **original [Comprehensive Rust](https://google.github.io/comprehensive-rust/) course** which is developed by the Android team at Google.
-Many thanks to the original authors 🥰
+Many thanks to mo8it and the original authors at Google 🥰

 [More credits](credits.md)